-IMAGING DEVICE OPERATIONAL TARGET ADVANTAGES AND PRINCIPLE TISSUE DISADVANTAGES MAGNETIC RESONANCE Magnetic resonance imaging Soft tissue Advantages: ★ IMAGING (MRI) uses powerful magnets High spatial resolution; • to create a strong magnetic Detailed anatomical field that compels protons in information of specific the body to align with it.
+IMAGING DEVICE OPERATIONAL TARGET ADVANTAGES AND IMAGING DEVICE TISSUE DISADVANTAGES M. CHERTS PEGONANGE PRINCIPLE MAGNETIC RESONANCE Magnetic resonance imaging Soft tissue Advantages: IMAGING (MRI) uses powerful magnets High spatial resolution; to create a strong magnetic Detailed anatomical field that compels protons in information of specific the body to align with it.
 The organs; MRI sensors can detect the Non-ionizing radiation. energy produced as the protons Disadvantages: realign with the magnetic field Slow imaging speed; when the radiofrequency field Long scanning time. is switched off and build a picture of these signals.
-COMPUTED CT employs a narrow beam of Hard Advantages: TOMOGRAPHY X-rays that is targeted at a tissues High temporal resolution; patient and swiftly rotated No depth penetration limit; around the body, creating Inexpensive; 60 signals that are analyzed by the Offers quantitative machine's computer to create information on contrast cross-sectional pictures of the agents in vivo. body.
-Commonly available in hospitals and research facilities. ★ PHOTOACOUSTIC PAI irradiates tissues using It adapts Advantages: IMAGING pulsed laser light, which causes very well Excellent contrast; pressure waves because to the to High spatial resolution; DATA ACQUISITION SYSTEM elevated warmth and volume. structures High sensitivity.
-These pressure waves are that Disadvantages: AMPLIFIER monitored using a high- contain Shallow detection depth; INDITACOUNTS MADE frequency ultrasound blood.
-Lack of stability.
-NAME OF THE PARTY transducer, and a 3D Towns. reconstruction is done.
-OPTICAL IMAGING In vivo optical imaging is Different Advantages: involved in the collection of a biological Semi-quantitative planar photographic picture of the samples: image; body under white light, which in vitro Signal intensity · · allows for the quantification of cells, ex proportional to the number 9 a bioluminescent (BLI) or vivo tissue, of viable or actively fluorescent (FI) signal overlaid in vivo expressing cells; 0000 on the image.
-The imaging of Disadvantages: bioluminescent or fluorescent living Without background signal is represented as an organism. anatomical information. intensity map and expressed in 100 intensity map and expressed in
+COMPUTED CT employs a narrow beam of Hard Advantages: TOMOGRAPHY X-rays that is targeted at a tissues High temporal resolution; patient and swiftly rotated No depth penetration limit; around the body, creating Inexpensive; signals that are analyzed by the Offers quantitative machine's computer to create information on contrast cross-sectional pictures of the agents in vivo. body.
+Commonly available in hospitals and research facilities.
+PHOTOACOUSTIC PAI irradiates tissues using It adapts Advantages: IMAGING pulsed laser light, which causes very well Excellent contrast; pressure waves because to the to High spatial resolution; DATA ACQUISITION SYSTEM elevated warmth and volume. structures High sensitivity.
+AND SEE These pressure waves are that Disadvantages: monitored using a high- contain Shallow detection depth; ULTRADURD frequency ultrasound blood.
+Lack of stability. transducer, and a 3D reconstruction is done.
+OPERAL IN COME D:00 OPTICAL IMAGING In vivo optical imaging is Different Advantages: involved in the collection of a biological Semi-quantitative planar photographic picture of the samples: image; body under white light, which in vitro Signal intensity · · allows for the quantification of cells, ex proportional to the number ٦ a bioluminescent (BLI) or vivo tissue, of viable or actively fluorescent (FI) signal overlaid in vivo expressing cells; 000 on the image.
+The imaging of Disadvantages: bioluminescent or fluorescent living Without background signal is represented as an organism. anatomical information. intensity map and expressed in photons per second.